influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster.md

 weight: 103
 ---

-InfluxDB Clustered deployments are managed with Kubernetes and configured using a YAML configuration file.
+InfluxDB Clustered deployments are managed using Kubernetes and configured using a YAML configuration file.
 InfluxData provides the following items:

-- **`influxdb-docker-config.json`**: Authenticated Docker configuration file.
+- **`influxdb-docker-config.json`**: an authenticated Docker configuration file.
   The InfluxDB Clustered software is in a secure container registry.
   This file grants access to the collection of container images required to install InfluxDB Clustered.
-- **A tar-ball that contains**:
+- **A tarball that contains the following files**:
   - **`app-instance-schema.json`**: Defines the schema for `example-customer.yml`
     to be used with [Visual Studio Code (VS Code)](https://code.visualstudio.com/).
   - **`example-customer.yml`**: Configuration for your InfluxDB cluster that includes information about [prerequisites](/influxdb/clustered/install/prerequisites/).

     {{% note %}}
-This documentation refers to a `myinfluxdb.yml` file.
-This is a copy of the `example-customer.yml` edited for your InfluxDB cluster.
+This documentation refers to a `myinfluxdb.yml` file that you copy from `example-customer.yml` and edit for your InfluxDB cluster.
     {{% /note %}}

 ## Configuration data

 When ready to install InfluxDB, have the following information available:

-- **InfluxDB cluster hostname**: hostname Kubernetes uses to expose InfluxDB API endpoints
+- **InfluxDB cluster hostname**: the hostname Kubernetes uses to expose InfluxDB API endpoints
 - **PostgreSQL-style data source name (DSN)**: used to access your PostgreSQL-compatible database that stores the InfluxDB Catalog.
 - **Object store credentials** _(AWS S3 or S3-compatible)_